BIM October 09, 2025

 • Relatively rigid reporting capabilities with minimal customization.

-• Data filtering can be somewhat challenging to set up.
+• Data filtering is somewhat challenging to set up.

 • Slow-downs are expected when working with complex and detailed project models.